What is the Medicare Annual Enrollment Period (AEP)?

 Medicare Advantage changes

 Several top health insurers are also expanding into hundreds of new counties nationwide in 2023.
+On average, a person who is eligible for Medicare may be able to choose Medicare Advantage plans from nine firms.

-There are times in life when you may qualify for a special enrollment period for both Medicare Advantage and Medicare Part D. A special enrollment period allows you to make changes to your Medicare coverage outside of open enrollment.
+There are times in life when you may qualify for a Special Enrollment Period for both Medicare Advantage and Medicare Part D. A special enrollment period allows you to make changes to your Medicare coverage outside of open enrollment.

 You may qualify for such a period if you: